Analytics Comparison – Most Popular Web Analytics Tools in 2021

 Conclusion

-For larger companies or businesses, Matomo Analytics (previously known as Piwik) offers an interesting alternative.
+For larger companies or businesses, Matomo Analytics (previously known as Piwik) provides an interesting alternative.
 The open-source software is free, so long as you run it off your own server.
 On top of that, it's less problematic in terms of privacy than the other solutions.

 FAQs